michaelyatco/choredoor/ChoreDoorMaster.md

 Task: To see if the `randomChoreDoorGenerator()` is working, you should call it!
 Write the function at the very end of the __script.js__ file.

-With each refresh of the page, check to see if the ChoreBot appears in a different door!
+With each refresh of the page, check to see if the ChoreBot appears in a different door.
 Great job pushing your __JavaScript__ even further!
-The gaming logic isn't fully there yet, but you've made significant progress in creating a dynamic webpage that responds to user-interactions!
+The gaming logic isn't fully there yet, but you've made significant progress in creating a dynamic webpage that responds to user-interactions.

 Assessment: Let's Make This ACT Like a Game! - Part II (Building a Winner)